-Priority Resilience activity Priority action Adequate drought monitoring and early warning systems.
-Design effective drought monitoring and early warning systems, integrating climate, soil, water and socioeconomic indicators, along with real time drought assessment products that provide timely information to support decisions.
+Priority Resilience activity Priority action Adequate drought monitoring and early Design effective drought monitoring and early warning systems, integrating climate, soil, water and socioeconomic indicators, along with real time drought assessment products that provide timely information to support decisions.
 Key stakeholders: Federal and State governments.
-Undertake an analysis of what is needed, what is here, what are the gaps of monitoring and early warning systems.
-Invest in developing and maintaining weather and other early warning infrastructure to ensure there is coverage for all Darling Downs at a local scale.
+Undertake an analysis of what is needed, what is here, what are the gaps of monitoring and early warning systems. warning systems.
+Invest in developing and maintaining weather and other early warning infrastructure to ensure there is coverage for all South West Queensland at a local scale.
 Key stakeholder: Regional Development Australia (RDA).
-Establish new A pan evaporation measurement stations in the DD region.
+Increase the number of BoM radar stations to provide optimal coverage for all South West Queensland.
 Local capacity to support interpretation of relevant tools and services.
-Build local teams in the Darling Downs region to provide effective interpretation and usage of drought monitoring, early warning and short time forecasting products.
+Build local teams in the South West Queensland region to provide effective interpretation and usage of drought monitoring, early warning and short time forecasting products.
 Key stakeholders: Federal and State governments.
 Place more climate information dissemination officers - such as Climate Mates - in the region by 2025 to deliver capacity building workshops.